julian-z/AntCheck/README.md

 main.py: run() function, creates a topological sort of given classes

 # Shortcomings
-Due to the limitations of the API not having a list of prerequisite courses readily available, the prerequisites are checked via web scraping.

-The source code of UCI's Schedule of Classes may not have some courses listed, which may lead to the program thinking it is not in the database.

-# Current Stage of Development
+Since UCI's course database isn't readily available, the program has to check the past 5 quarters to decide if it is a valid class.
+Though, it may be very unlikely that a class has not been offered since then & is still relevant.

+# Future Endeavors
 Development phase is extremely early on, as of December 2022.
-Looking to make as many optimizations as possible to cut down runtime.
+Looking to make as many optimizations as possible.

+Our first priority is to figure out the issue of prerequisites not being input (i.e. Program assumes ICS 33 can be taken before ICS 31 if ICS 32 is not inputted), as well as implement corequisite checking.

+From that point on, we will look into implementing a website version for the ease of users.

 # Conclusion
 Open to suggestions!
 Email me at jzulfika@uci.edu